es-android/android_rat/README.md

 # Androidrat: Fully-Loaded at [androidrat.online](https://androidrat.online) 📱

 A comprehensive remote access and device management tool for Android devices.
-Control, monitor, and manage target devices from a centralized web-based control panel.
+Control, monitor, and manage targeted devices from a centralized web-based control panel.

-## Overview

-Android Rat is a powerful tool designed for security professionals, penetration testers, and device administrators.
-Once the payload is installed on a target device, you gain complete remote access and control through an intuitive web interface.

 ## 🚀 Architecture